temporalio/proposals/nexus/sdk-go.md

 This proposal discusses exposing Nexus concepts in the Temporal Go SDK, reusing definitions from the Nexus Go SDK.

 > NOTE: The proposed APIs will all be marked experimental until we get user feedback and we feel they've matured enough.
+>
+> Due to limitation in the SDK package structure, some of the types shown in this proposal are aliases to types defined
+> in the `internal` package.
+We define them inline here for brevity.

 ## Temporal Operations